predictive-technology-laboratory/sensus/DocFX/articles/redeploying-sensus.md

    * `CFBundleDisplayName`
    * `CFBundleIdentifier`
    * Each `CFBundleURLSchemes` element under `CFBundleURLTypes`
-   * `FacebookAppID`
-   * `FacebookDisplayName`
    * `CFBundleDocumentTypes`
    * Elements under `UTExportedTypeDeclarations`
    * `CFBundleShortVersionString`
    * `CFBundleVersion`
    * Each of the usage descriptions.

-1. If you wish to use the [Facebook Probe](xref:Sensus.Probes.Apps.FacebookProbe) to collect public profile information from users who explicit permit it, then add your Facebook app name and ID to the `Sensus.iOS/AppDelegate.cs` file at the location indicated in the comments.